sroycode/zqrpc/README.md

 ## Usage:

 ### Server
-1. Start the context with n=1 string(s) and fire up the server
+1. Start the context with n=1 string(s) and set up the server
 <pre>
 	context = new zmq::context_t(1);
 	zqrpc::RpcServer rpc_server(context);